 Post-Election Analysis 2020: Foreign Policy & Diplomacy

-President-elect Biden will assume office with the pandemic still raging across the globe, its economic consequences tearing at an already weakened international trading system and confronting exaggerated expectations of his ability and willingness to pursue a global leadership role.
+President-elect Biden will assume office with the pandemic still raging across the globe, its economic consequences tearing at an already weakened international trading system, and confronting exaggerated expectations of his ability and willingness to pursue a global leadership role.
 All the while he will face rising powers, such as China, Russia, Turkey, and Iran, among others, that will attempt to block and challenge US ambitions.

 President-elect Biden also will face allies whose confidence in their privileged relationship with the United States has been shaken during the last four years.
 Their desire and hopefulness to re-engage with the new Administration will be tempered by a concern that the polarization and volatility that define American politics could lead to further upheaval in another four years.
-The lack of trust that this will generate will make US allies wary and will encourage them to create alternatives to American partnership.
+The lack of trust that this will generate will make our allies wary and will encourage them to create alternatives to American partnership.

 - An unsubdued North Korea and the threat its nuclear weapons and intercontinental missiles pose to major Asian allies, such as South Korea and Japan, and to the American homeland.